remirror/remirror/docs/getting-started/installation.md

 title: Installation
 ---

+:::note

+This tutorial walks you through creating your own editor from scratch.
+If you would like an out-of-the-box solution - check our [5 min tutorial](/docs/5-min-tutorial).

+:::note

 # Installation

 Use the installation instruction outlined below, depending on the package manager used in your project.